 CoachUp Private Athletic Coach (Sprints, Hurdles, Jumps, Throws, Long and Middle Distance) (Strength and Development Training)

-Lanier High School Coach (Hurdles and Mid-Distance)
+Lanier High School Coach (Hurdles, Middle and Endurance Distances)

 Mills College former Assistant Track & Field Coach (Sprints, Hurdles, Jumps, Long and Middle Distance)